 Please feel free to leave questions for Chris or comments below – your comments mean the world to me and I appreciate each and every one!

-Previous posts in the New Zealand Adventure Travel Series:
+Read More Posts in this New Zealand Adventure Travel Series:

 - New Zealand Travel Adventures as Told by Mom